-Labour is Labour issues -Check all that apply: ☐ Ina ☐ Ina ☐ Ina ☐ Un ☐ Pay ☐ Em ☐ Ch: ☐ No No Personal Protective Equipment provided (e.g., safety goggles/hard hat/protective glove) Inadequate employee health and safety measures (e.g. fall prevention/ventilation) Inadequate working conditions (e.g., air quality/lighting/confined spaces/on-site hygiene) Inadequate terms of employment (e.g., working hours/rest breaks/time off/overtime pay) Unequal employment opportunities (e.g., discrimination against gender/ethnic group/age) Payment below minimum wage Employees below minimum age Child or forced labour (do not proceed) No process for employees to voice complaints No recognition of employee organizations/labour unions Comments (any issues identified): Additiona l comments Please provide further details (e.g. number of persons affected due to E&S gaps identified, types of emissions, hazardous substances found, etc.) for better clarity of the E&S condition at the investee company and attach any supporting documents where applicable.
-Comments: Actions to be taken (include in the loan agreement) exclus The following actions are to be taken to address gaps against Lao PDR requirement (in case of exclusion list issues the loan should not proceed).
-Note gaps to be addressed should be put into the E&S Action Plan (see Annex D of the ESMS): Ref.
-No. Action Description AND Related Standards/Requirement Completion Indicator Due Date (DD/MM/YYYY or defined number of days linked to an event e.g. after loan disbursement)
+Labour issues -Check all that apply: □ No Personal Protective Equipment provided (e.g., set of Inadequate employee health and safety measures (e.g., Inadequate working conditions (e.g., air quality/light) □ Inadequate terms of employment (e.g., working hour of Unequal employment opportunities (e.g., discriminated of Payment below minimum wage) □ Employees below minimum age □ Child or forced labour (do not proceed) □ No process for employees to voice complaints □ No recognition of employee organizations/labour under the comments (any issues identified): .g. fall prevention/ver nting/confined spaces/ urs/rest breaks/time of ation against gender/e ntilation) /on-site hygiene) ff/overtime pay) Comments (any issues identified).
+Additional comments Please provide further details (e.g. number of persons of emissions, hazardous substances found, etc.) for be investee company and attach any supporting document Comments: etter clarity of the E&S Actions to be taken (include in the loan agreement) The following actions are to be taken to address gaps exclusion list issues the loan should not proceed).
+No the E&S Action Plan (see Annex D of the ESMS): against Lao PDR requested gaps to be address uirement (in case of ed should be put into Ref.
+Action Description AND Related No. Standards/Requirement Completion Indicator Due Date (DD/MM/YYYY or defined number of days linked to an event e.g. after loan disbursement)